plasne/log-aggregator/README.md

-* metrics merge to controller needs to account for: (1) file, (2) read from disk
-* summary needs to read metrics from disk

 * Support state on Azure storage
-* Add trim to checkpoints for files that doesn't exist any longer
-* Handle files being deleted
-* Handle destinations changing
-* add custom metrics

 * change the errors to go to a Log Analytics environment

 * add a flag for whether the file writes are assumed at the end of a record (ie. no extra)